Interfaith Support

 Considering Conversion

 If you are considering conversion to Judaism, please be in touch with Rabbi Lynn.
+First-year candidates are required to take an Introduction to Judaism course through the URJ upon acceptance by the Rabbi.
 We have a two-year programme.
-First year candidates are required to take the Introduction to Judaism course, Sunday afternoons, from 1-3, between December and end of June.
-Candidates are encouraged to attend Shabbat and holiday services, especially in-person services, as well as other events and learning opportunities throughout the year, so we can all begin to know each other.
+Candidates are expected to attend Shabbat and holiday services, especially in-person services, as well as other events and learning opportunities throughout the year, so we can all begin to know each other.
 They will begin to learn to read Hebrew, and become familiar with the Jewish calendar, daily, weekly, monthly and annually.

 Second year involves deepening all these studies and embedding Jewish practice into their home lives.
 Each participant will teach at least one two-hour class over the year on an aspect of Jewish observance.
 They will further familiarize themselves with Hebrew and actively participate in our community events.